jonringer/scope-import-proposal/README.md

 applies `mkOverridable` to the result which adds both `.override` and `.overrideDerivation`.
 This isn't always desirable behavior, especially when the resulting attr set should be free of these continuations; for example, child package scope or partially applied functions.
+Omitting these attrs allows for slight eval performance wins, but also a better user experience when functions aren't expected in the resulting attr set.

 ## Detailed Implementation